hammerlab/epidisco/docs/running-on-coclobas.md

 # Change the following only if you changed the zone during the initial setup
 export GCLOUD_ZONE="us-east1-c"

-# Configure
+# This will create a file called 'configuration.env'
 ./disco.sh configure
 ```

-**NOTE** You will need to edit this configuration file by hand, to point the
+**NOTE** You will need to edit the `configuration.env` file by hand, to point the
 `GATK_JAR_URL` and `MUTECT_JAR_URL` to the jar files of those programs,
 respectively, somewhere on a network that GCloud can reach.
 If you aren't using
 these programs in your workflows, you don't need to worry about this, but since